 The Custom Insight Conversion Variable (eVar) is placed in the Adobe code on selected web pages of your site.
 Its primary purpose is to segment conversion success metrics in custom marketing reports. eVar variables can be visit-based and can function similarly to cookies on the site.
 Values passed into eVar variables follow the user for a predetermined period of time, based on configurations made on the Settings tab.

 Specifies in ad hoc analysis whether instances are counted in reports.
 Meaning, if you have multiple sequential values for the same variable you can count them either as one or multiple instances of the variable.

 Cost per Thousand.
 Pertains to instances in which the code on the client’s web page generates a server call to Adobe, for example, an image request.

 Cost per Million.
 Pertains to instances in which the code on the client’s web page generates a server call to Adobe, for example, an image request.

 Creative elements are characteristics that vary between placements or instances of the campaign, and include characteristics such as media type, headline, keyword, and media vendor.

 Custom traffic variables, also called props (s.prop) or property variables, are counters that count the number of times each value is sent into Analytics.

 The Include Current Data option on reports lets you view the latest Analytics data, often before data is fully processed and finalized.
 Current data displays most metrics within minutes, providing actionable data for quick decision making.
 Current Data is enabled by default on all reports that support it.

-Adobe Data Connectors provide a complete development ecosystem to help Data Connectors partners integrate their products and services into the Adobe Marketing Cloud.
+Adobe Data Connectors provide a complete development ecosystem to help Data Connectors partners integrate their products and services into the Adobe Experience Cloud.

 In data workbench, decision trees are a predictive analytics visualization used to evaluate visitor characteristics and relationships.
 The Decision Tree Builder generates a decision tree visualization based on a specified positive case and a set of inputs.